wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-18-take-your-editors-ux-to-the-next-level-part-2.markdown

 ---
 title: Take your editors' UX to the next level, part 2.
 description: Drupal is pretty nice out of the box, but often it can use some tweaking to improve the editors' UX.
-This is how I tackle this.
+This is the second part in a series of tips on improving the editor experience.
 layout: post
 tags:
  - Drupal